processone/docs.ejabberd.im/content/get-started/index.md

 managed to adapt to the recent changes, introducing Websockets support, Bosh improvements and a solid mobile stack.

-It was developed at a time where XMPP protocol was still known as "Jabber", but fastly adopted the protocol evolution to support the various version of the XMPP RFCs.
+It was developed at a time where the XMPP protocol was still known as "Jabber", but fastly adopted the protocol evolution to support the various version of the XMPP RFCs.
 It also encourages innovation and experimentation by supporting most, if not all, extensions produced by the XSF.

 It relies on a dynamic community all over the world.
-To get an idea of existing contributions, you can check
+To get an idea of existing contributions, you can check the
 [ejabberd main repository](https://www.github.com/processone/ejabberd)
 or the repository containing a great amount of [contributed extensions](https://github.com/processone/ejabberd-contrib).